mikadosoftware/devmanual/docs/fulllist.rst

-I have been building software professionally for almost 20 years, (it only *feels* longer !) and recently was asked by a young, up-and-coming start-up to act as their *technical advisory board*.
-They had their vision for the company, they had the drive and the gumption, but lacked technical *understanding*, and it is a complicated world out there with every other blog giving their must-have-advice on their pet corner of the technology world.
+I have been building software professionally for almost 20 years, (it only *feels* longer) and recently was asked by a young, up-and-coming start-up to act as their *technical advisory board*.
+They had their vision for the company, they had the drive and the gumption, but lacked technical *understanding*; it is a complicated world out there with every other blog giving their must-have-advice on their pet corner of the technology world.

-These guys wanted someone to make sense of all the conflicting advice and draw a convincing map from where they are now, to where modern technology can contribute meaningfully to their business.
+These guys wanted someone to make sense of all the conflicting advice and draw a convincing map from where they are now, to where technology can contribute meaningfully to their business.

 I hope I did (and continue to do) a good job.
 But it was surprisingly difficult.
 Oh saying "You need to build an automated CI process", was easy.
 How to put one together from any number of excellent packages is quick.